mbkde/pbc/README.md

 Installation
 ============

-First and foremost, you need an existing Bamboo installation.
+* First and foremost, you need an existing Bamboo installation.
-Then you need to decide what Docker clustering solution to use (where your builds will be running).
+* Then you need to decide what Docker clustering solution to use (where your builds will be running).
 We recommend AWS ECS right now as it's the most (the only one) battle-hardened.
-Then install the appropriate Bamboo plugins and configure them.
+* Then install the appropriate Bamboo plugins and configure them.
+Follow the links in the __Usage__ section to learn how to setup each plugin.